Abdob/FRS-Transceiver/README.md

 # Examining GRC and CLI configurations

 To examine the configurations on GRC and CLI we make modifications on the bladerf source.
-The interface to the bladeRF radio is defined in the header file libbladeRF.h and the function definitions are implemented.
+The interface to the bladeRF radio is defined in the header file libbladeRF.h and the function definitions are implemented in the source file bladerf.c . bladerf.c is modified and place here: [I'm an inline-style link with title](https://www.google.com "Google's Homepage")

 ![GitHub Logo](/Diagrams/rx_buffers.jpg)